Jackasoft/GeoLocation-API/README.md

  The Geolocation API is accessed

     navigator.geolocation

-The developer can now access this location information in a couple of different ways:
+# The developer can now access this location information in a couple of different ways:

-         Geolocation.getCurrentPosition(): Retrieves the device's current location.
+Retrieving the device's current location.

+    Geolocation.getCurrentPosition()

+Function that will be called automatically each time the position of the device changes, returning the updated location

+    Geolocation.watchPosition():